-In the future, information from this study may be securely shared with qualified individuals to help learn more about the experiences of young adults who have been in foster care.
+In the future, information from this study may be securely shared with qualified individuals to help learn more about the experiences of young adults who have been with foster care history at age 14 or older r.
 The information that is shared will be de-identified, meaning it would only include a study ID number and not your name.